knkr1/crec/README.md

 Your Swiss Army knife for downloading media from the internet.
 It automaticly copies the file you downloaded, makes it easier to share.

+Note: I don't maintain it and probably will not.
+If you're experiencing any problems, install ffmpeg to your computer. preferably with choco since its easier. `choco install ffmpeg`

 ## Features

 - **Universal Downloader**: Download from multiple platforms: